kcheng1021/GaussianPro/README.md

 conda env create --file environment.yml

 cd ./submodules/Propagation
-# The gpu compute architecture is specified as sm_86 in CMakeLists, please replace it with a version that is suitable for your GPU.
+# The gpu compute architecture is specified as sm_86 in CMakeLists.
+# Please replace it with a version that is suitable for your GPU.
 cmake .
 make
 ```